PBAP123/migrator/README.md

 q) quit           - Exit the menu
 ```

-This menu appears automatically if the TUI fails to launch, or you can access it directly:
+You can access it directly:
 ```bash
 # Via the interactive menu
 ./migrator-init.sh